Pope County, Arkansas: Antebellum Pope County

 "The Arkansas Traveller.
 Designed by one of the natives and dedicated to Col. S. C. Faulkner."
 Lithograph after a painting by Edward Washburn (1830-1861), lithographed by Leopold Grozelier (1830-1865) and hand-colored, printed, and published by J. H. Bufford's, Boston, 1859.

-When Yell County was established on December 5, 1840, the county seat was again on the periphery of the county and the county seat was moved to Dover—a more central location in the county—in 1841, after being selected by commissioners chosen for that purpose.
+When Yell County was established on December 5, 1840, the county seat was again on the periphery of the county.
+In 1841, commissioners moved the county seat to Dover, a more central location, after selecting it for that purpose.
 The first courthouse was a log structure.

 With the outbreak of war with Mexico, in July 1846, a company of mounted infantry volunteers from Pope County, organized under Captain David West, along with volunteer units from other counties, entered service in the Indian Territory, replacing regular Army troops that had been dispatched to Mexico.
 The Arkansas volunteer troops provided an essential Federal military presence along the state's western border and eastern portion of the Indian Territory during a period of violent disputes between factions in the Cherokee Nation.
 After the arrival of three companies of regular Army dragoon recruits, the Pope County volunteers returned home in late April 1847.

 There were 695 white families in Pope County in 1850.
 The total population, according to the census, was 4,710; 10.2% were slaves (479 Individuals).
 Only 1,640 individuals had been born in Arkansas.
 Most of the rest had been born in southern slave states.
 There were 11 who were foreign-born, including Dr. Thomas Russell.
 Sixty-two percent of the white population was under 15 years old.
 Twenty-three individuals were seventy or older; just two had made it to eighty.
 Over eighty percent of the population was supported by agriculture, mostly by self-sufficient farm families.
 Other occupations included carpentry, blacksmithing, tanning, lumbering, merchandising, and wagon-making.
 There were some lawyers, teachers, doctors, and preachers as well as millers, saddlers, shoemakers, cabinet-makers, county officials, and at least one tar kiln operator.
 There were 100 slaveowners, and ten owned ten or more slaves.
-Three farmers had twenty or more slaves, enough to be considered "planters" in the slave culture of the south.
+Three farmers had twenty or more slaves, enough to be considered "planters" in the slave culture of the South.
 There were no free blacks documented.
 There were thirteen sawmills—two steam-powered and the rest powered by water—, two tanneries, and a cotton factory producing 22,500 pounds of thread annually.
 Dr. Thomas Russell, for whom Russellville was named, owned 680 acres of land, four slaves, a store, and ten town lots.
 There were eleven one-teacher subscription schools with a total enrollment of 326 students.
 Churches totaled ten, according to the census, with 6 Methodist, 2 Baptist, 1 Cumberland Presbyterian, and 1 Old School Presbyterian.
 Principal causes of death, were, in order, croup, winter fever, cholera, hives, diarrhea, consumption and accidents.
-More than half of all deaths were infants under one year of age and only nine percent were over forty.
+More than half of all deaths were infants under one year of age, and only nine percent were over forty.